unRekable/branching-workshop-template/README.md

 # branching-workshop-template
-Template for the Branching Workshop Classwork
+Template for the Branching Workshop Classwork!